arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Value Widget](assets/widget-value.png)

 The value widget is a simple one.
-It only reads, or writes values without any additional functionalities.
+It only reads or writes values without any additional functionalities.

 Can be linked with many different variables.